Financial Aid Appeals

 - Parent refusal to help cover educational expenses.

-Please complete the Special Conditions Appeal Form.
 As part of the appeal process we need to verify that the information originally submitted on the FAFSA is correct.
-We will also need a copy of the IRS 1040 that the family will submit or has submitted.
-We will carefully review the information and begin notifying families of the results of their appeal in April.
+If you used the IRS Data Retrieval tool when completing the FAFSA, you should be set.
+If you did not, we will need a copy of the IRS 1040 that your family submitted.